zenml-io/zenml-huggingface-sagemaker/README.md

 This pipeline finds the best model from the last pipelines that were run, and promotes it to production.
 That simply means its marked as production in the Model Control Plane:

 <img src="assets/mcp_2.png" alt="Model versions" width="800">

+You can watch a YouTube tutorial for this part of the tutorial [here](https://youtu.be/_A2l3OMezvE).

 #### 💯 Step 4: Deploy the model